adamedx/devbox/README.md

 -----
 #### devbox::default

-Add this cookbook to your runlist and converge the node -- you'll get all the non-optiona features the cookbook has to offer.
+Add this cookbook to your runlist and converge the node -- you'll get all the non-optional features the cookbook has to offer.

 #### devbox::desktop
 Just a text editor, web browser, and remote desktop capability.